jeremychiefgeek/gamedevcourse/readme.md

 #### Project 1B: Bit Manipulation Library and Complex Data Structures

-**REVISED:** Now focuses purely on in-memory operations with structures and bit manipulation.
+Now focuses purely on in-memory operations with structures and bit manipulation.

 Create a library (`bitlib.h` and `bitlib.c`) with the following: